torinrettig/Starplatinum87.github.io/_posts/2020-10-21-Seattle_AirBnB_Project_Writeup.md

 ### 3 Questions to Answer:

 1. **What is the overall occupancy in Seattle over the course of the year?**
-   - Are there periodic shifts in the overall AirBnB occupancy in Seattle over the course of the year and if so what does this look like?
+   - Are there periodic shifts in the overall Airbnb occupancy in Seattle over the course of the year and if so what does this look like?
 This can help the company decide when and how to run promotions of various kinds and to work with hosts to help them get the most out of these time frames.
 2. **Does it pay to be a Superhost?
 How do the occupancy, prices and reviews of Superhosts compare to normal hosts?**
-   - Superhost is a special title that is automatically applied to listings where the host maintains high marks in many areas and has an established positive trend with AirBnB overall.
+   - Superhost is a special title that is automatically applied to listings where the host maintains high marks in many areas and has an established positive trend with Airbnb overall.

    - I'm interested in seeing if there is a correlation between being a superhost and other metrics, such as overall rating/reviews, occupancy, and rental prices.
 I'll compare these same metrics to non-Superhost listings.
 3. **What neighborhoods have the highests occupancy rates?**
-   - Knowing where to have a property for an AirBnB residence can be an important decision for hosts to make.
-Providing that information to them can help hosts be more effective, as well as helping AirBnB know how to focus its promotional efforts.
+   - Knowing where to have a property for an Airbnb residence can be an important decision for hosts to make.
+Providing that information to them can help hosts be more effective, as well as helping Airbnb know how to focus its promotional efforts.

 ### Prediction: Mean Annual Occupancy Rate